paul-hammant/tbd/content/vcs-choices/index.md

 features of Perforce, but is developed quite slowly.
 Nobody has pushed Subversion to the Perforce usage levels, but that is claimed as a possibility.

-Note also the Subversion team themselves, do not do trunk based development, despite Subversion have default root directories of 'trunk', 'tags' and 'branches' for newly-created repositories.

 Subversion, like Perforce, has read and write permissions down to the directory and branch.

 Interestingly there is a "Subversion vs Git" website{{< ext url="https://svnvsgit.com/" >}}.
 It does not have a feedback/contact mechanism in order suggest updates (some claims are out of date).

+Note also that the Subversion team themselves, do not do trunk based development, despite Subversion have default root directories of 'trunk', 'tags' and 'branches' for newly-created repositories.

 ### No Code Review